coreos/docs/kubernetes/daemon-sets-vs-global-units.md

 Global=true
 ```

-Can be run a verified with the following commands:
+Can be run and verified with the following commands:

 ```
 $ fleetctl start hello.service